Fax machines

 A fax machine is designed to both send and receive documents so it has a sending part and a

-only it scans one line of a document at a time and only in black and
+that scans only one line of a document at a time, and only in black and white.

 the black areas and the white areas, and transmits one kind of